Efficacy

 Study design

-In the study, patients were not re-treated if they did not see a CR
+In the study, patients were not reinduced if a CR did not occur after the first dose

 3 months (primary endpoint)